slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Instead of trying to point yourself in the right direction, admit you have no idea what the right direction is, and try instead to be super sensitive to the winds of change.It's ok to have working hypotheses, even though they may constrain you a bit, because they also motivate you.
 Especially if they become well enough known that people start to identify them with you.
 You have to be extra skeptical about things you want to believe, and once a hypothesis starts to be identified with you, it will almost certainly start to be in that category.
 - Passion is made not found.
 - parabol: that door is only for you.

-> *'If you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price.' -- roger kipling

 - Best Effort + Surrender = DESTINY

-> *'If you don’t know what you want, you end up with a lot you don’t.' -- Chuck Palahniuk*

 “Your Ten-Year Plan for a Remarkable Life” in 2027 how a day of your life will look like?